 Superordinate Theme Sub-theme Illustrative quotations Reengineering of civil services Distancing from goals of welfare state 'Of late, civil service has drifted from the ideals of welfare state; and moved from being pro-poor to the pro-rich.'
 Status quo 'I have not observed any significant change in civil services ever since I joined Lack of accountability 'Over a period of timecivil servants have become risk averse and unaccountable.'
-Selection Process of Civil Service Inclination to Managerialism "UPSC is inclined to New Public Management in recruitment."
-Civil Service Lack of transparency " whole process of recruitment is a hoax.
+Selection Process of Inclination to " UPSC is inclined to New Public Management in recruitment."
+Civil Service Managerialism Lack of transparency "whole process of recruitment is a hoax.
 Nobody knows how a candidate is selected."
 Ineffective method 'Current CSAT pattern tests the aptitude of a prospective civil servant, but not his/her mind set.'
-Social Inclusion Constitutionally stipulated reservations will not affect the quality of civil service, therefore they should be continued.
+Social Inclusion "Constitutionally stipulated reservations will not affect the quality of civil service, therefore they should be continued."
 Selection of the young candidates 'I think, young graduates should be recruited in civil service, for it is easier to induct them into service.'
-Building the capacity of civil servants Outdated and irrelevant Content 'Training at LBSNAA is a kind of punishment.'
-Content 'Personally, I feel that best training should be provided $\;\;$ to the trainees by the best faculty.'
-Formalism There is a general disinterest among trainees towards any session of training 'Training period is taken as a paid holiday.'
+Building the capacity of civil servants Outdated and irrelevant Content 'Training at LBSNAA is a kind of punishment.' of civil servants Content 'Personally, I feel that best training should be provided $% \left( {{{\mathbf{x}}{i}}{i}} \right)$ to the trainees by the best faculty.'
+Formalism "There is a general disinterest among trainees towards any session of training 'Training period is taken as a paid holiday.'
 Lack of specialist orientation.
 'The heyday of 'generalist' civil service is over.'
 Superordinate Theme Sub-theme Illustrative quotations Designing Performance Appraisal Mechanism Delinking Promotion with performance 'I think, the career based civil service can no longer work.'
-MEST (\$2.000 AND SME) 'There is subjectivity in evaluating the performance of civil servant,' Absence of 360 degrees performance evaluation 'I feel that 360 degrees performance evaluation should be introduced in place of age-old Annual Confidential Reports (ACRs)' Politicisation of Civil Service Violation of 'Gone 'neutrality' principle e are days, a civil servant is neutral and impartial'.
-Transfers as a means of punishment "These politicians use transfers to punish the honest and upright officers!"
-Leading the reforms for change Lack of Vision 'I don't think the political leaders do have any clear stand on reforms!'
-Resistance to Change 'How can implementation of reforms be successful when that responsibility is given to civil servants?'
+15 Section 1 'There is subjectivity in evaluating the performance of civil servant.'
+Absence of 360 degrees performance evaluation 'I feel that 360 degrees performance evaluation should be introduced in place of age-old Annual Confidential Reports (ACRs)' Politicisation of Civil Violation of Service 'neutrality' principle are days, a civil servant is neutral and impartial'.
+Transfers as a means of punishment " These politicians use transfers to punish the honest and upright officers!"
+Leading the reforms for change Lack of Vision 'I don't think the political leaders do have any clear stand on reforms!' chauge Resistance to Change 'How can implementation of reforms be successful when that responsibility is given to civil servants?'